AravindR-597/Netflix-clone/README.md

 ## https://netflix-clone-3830c.web.app/

-This build uses TMBD (a third party api) for the data
+This build uses TMBD (a third party API) for the data